https

 DNS

 Start with DNS.
-Register a domain (in this case, thok.site
+Register a domain (in this case, thok.site, get it

 pointed to your nameserver5, have that nameserver point to the